 In cases of severe anal herpes, your doctor may suggest intravenous antiviral therapy.
-This means the antiviral medicines will be injected directly into your bloodstream through a needle inserted into a vein.
+This means the antiviral medications will be injected directly into your bloodstream through a needle inserted into a vein.

-Antiviral medication will help reduce the frequency and severity of anal HSV-II recurrence.
-When HSV-II does erupt again, the ongoing antiviral treatment can help shorten the duration.
+Antiviral medication will help reduce the frequency and severity of anal HSV recurrence.
+When HSV does erupt again, the ongoing antiviral treatment can help shorten the duration.

 Even though the virus is still present in your body, it may be dormant or inactive for long periods of time.
 Outbreaks are typically triggered by an external factor such as stress, illness, or sun exposure.

 You can be infected with the virus if you have sexual contact with an infected person.
 In addition, you can pass the infection to a sexual partner if you are infected, even when the virus isn’t causing obvious symptoms.

 - Reduce your number of sexual partners.